yanshiSharma/Stock-Dashboard/README.md

 This project solves all three by building a **fully interactive, filter-driven Power BI dashboard** that consolidates multi-source stock data into a clear, decision-ready visual interface.

+> **NOTE:** This project is made as a part of my internship period in Infosys Springboard as a Data Analyst Intern, from October 2024 to Decemebr 2024.
 ---

 ## 📁 Repository Structure